List of compositions by Wolfgang Amadeus Mozart: Symphonies

-Concertos

 Piano concertos

 Mozart's concertos for piano and orchestra are numbered from 1 to 27.
 The first four numbered concertos are early works.
 The movements of these concertos are arrangements of keyboard sonatas by various contemporary composers (Raupach, Honauer, Schobert, Eckart, C. P. E. Bach).
 There are also three unnumbered concertos, K. 107, which are adapted from piano sonatas by J. C. Bach.
 Concertos 7 and 10 are compositions for three and two pianos respectively.
 The remaining twenty-one, listed below, are original compositions for solo piano and orchestra.
 Among them, fifteen were written in the years from 1782 to 1786, while in the last five years Mozart wrote just two more piano concertos.